 Can Dogs Eat Honey Roasted Peanuts?

 Technically, dogs can eat honey-roasted peanuts - but that doesn't mean that they should.
-Peanuts already have a high-fat content, and with honey, the peanuts now have added sugar as well.
+Peanuts already have a high-fat content, and with honey (learn about dogs & honey), the peanuts now have added sugar as well.
 Peanuts should always be used as an occasional treat, but this sugar addition really makes them an unhealthy option.
 Again, dogs should only be fed plain, unsalted peanuts with the shells removed.